About High Security Printing Latin America

 What’s Included – Mini Booth

-A cost-effective option for smaller companies who only want to display literature and have a respresentative on the stand
+A cost-effective option for smaller companies who only want to display literature and have a representative on the stand

 - 2x1m hard-walled booth